rorre/BNStats/README.md

 </p>
 <h2 align="center">BN Stats site</h2>

+## Requirements
+- Python 3.8+
+- Poetry
+- PostgresQL (Other DB is supported, but it's a pain in the ass to migrate as `aerich` makes it not flexible.)

 ## Running
 - Clone the repo
 - Have these on your environment variable or in `.env` file